School of Business

-To meet baccalaureate degree requirements, all transfer students must take in residence a minimum of fifty percent (50%) of the College of Business courses required for the degree; this includes support courses required by the College of Business, core business classes, and specific courses in the major.
+To meet baccalaureate degree requirements, all transfer students must take in residence a minimum of fifty percent (50%) of the School of Business, excluding Health Information Management, courses required for the degree; this includes support courses required by the School of Business, core business classes, and specific courses in the major.
 Of these courses, at least 24 hours must be 3000-4000 level.
 As noted in the Residency Requirement, only six (6) hours of the non-Core business courses required in the major may be transferred from another institution; any additional courses in the major taken at another institution will be transferred as general electives.

 The School of Business offers majors in six different fields, along with five minors and an Associate Degree.
 The objective of all degree programs is to offer an academic base that equips students to be life-long learners who will then mature as professionals in the world of business.
 All programs within the School of Business, with the exception of the BS in Health Information Management, are accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB).
 AACSB International is the premier accrediting agency for business schools, stressing academic excellence and a commitment to continuous improvement.
 Approximately one third of the business schools in the United States and several selected schools internationally have earned AACSB International accreditation.

 Students who plan to pursue graduate studies should consider the Accelerated Bachelor to MBA degree.
 Students in this program are allowed to enroll in graduate courses during their senior year of undergraduate students and have those courses count for BOTH their undergraduate and MBA degree.
 Faculty advisors will work closely with you in planning your course work within this program.